multiversx/mx-docs/docs/sdk-and-tools/erdjs/erdjs-signing-providers.md

 console.log(params.address);
 ```

-In order to logout, do as follows:
+In order to log out, do as follows:

 ```
 const callbackUrl = window.location.href.split("?")[0];